cajuncoding/cajuncoding.github.io/_posts/2020-08-01-azure-functions-newtonsoft-json-conflict.md

 ```

-Or here's an example of taking in a serialized string as the payload; which is ever-so-slightly less recommended, but for really still perfectly fine if you implement validation):
+Or here's an example of taking in a serialized string as the payload; which is ever-so-slightly less recommended, but truthfully is still perfectly fine if you implement validation):

 ```csharp
 [FunctionName("hello")]